TryGhost/Ghost-Android/README.md

 [File an issue](/CONTRIBUTING.md)

-### Help translate Ghost
+### Help translate Ghost Android

-If you'd like to see support for your language in Ghost, you can easily [contribute translations on Weblate][weblate]. _This requires no setup and no knowledge of Android development_, just keep in mind a few simple rules:
+If you'd like to see support for your language in Ghost Android, you can easily [contribute translations on Weblate][weblate]. _This requires no setup and no knowledge of Android development_, just keep in mind a few simple rules:

 - Many strings have [placeholders](http://envyandroid.com/android-string-xml-resource-formatting/) like "%s", "%d", "%2$s", etc. - keep these intact because other numbers and strings are inserted into these placeholders
 - Single and double quotes need to be preceded with a backslash character (\' and \" respectively)